SAP/project-fontus/docs/integrating.md

 RUN unzip jacoco-0.8.8.zip

 ```
-Ensure to 'reset' the working directory to not change where fontus logs
+Ensure to 'reset' the working directory to not change where fontus logs class files.
-classfiles.

 2. Add JaCoCo agent to your JVM invocation.